grantat/cs891-f17/assignments/collections/README.md

 I'm assuming I had issues with my chrome plugins which caused some pages not to load.
 Luckily since they had a built in browser to emulate my browsing experience it worked out well I believe.
 I really liked the feature for saving videos and photo streams.

+WARCreate worked for most but it seemed much slower than the desktop version of WAIL.
+Twos URI that just never finished were my last two seeds.